JSHP9/Asylum/README.md

 Asylum is a first-person horror escape game inspired by **Granny**.

-This project focuses on object-oriented design, and gameplay systems while aiming to deliver a fully playable game.
+This project focuses on object-oriented design and gameplay systems while aiming to deliver a fully playable game.

 ## Current Features